Vlad-Pischaeff/event-emitter-adv/Readme.md

 # event-emitter-adv

-A powerful and flexible TypeScript EventEmitter implementation with advanced features like priority-based listeners, context binding, and nested emit support.
+A powerful and flexible TypeScript EventEmitter implementation with advanced features like priority-based listeners, context binding, and asynchronous event processing.

 ## Features